acjin21/brown_datathon20/README.md

 * Travel by Nationality
 * Ports of Entry

+== UPDATE 2/25/20 ==
+The application has successfully been deployed using Heroku!

+Visit the dashboard at https://airline-outlook-2020.herokuapp.com/.

 To launch the application locally, `cd` into the `proj` directory.
 Then, type in `python index.py` and open the dashboard in your browser.